The 50 Best NBA Players of All Time

 11. Hakeem Olajuwon

-He won two NBA titles and two Finals MVPs, which shows just how good of a big game player he was.
-He also has an MVP, six All-NBA 1st Team selections, 12 All-stars, two Defensive Player of the Year awards, five All-Defensive 1st Team selections on his resume.
+Throughout his impressive NBA career, Olajuwon managed to win two NBA titles and two Finals MVPs, which shows just how good of a big game player he was.
+He also has a league MVP award, six All-NBA 1st Team selections, 12 All-Stars, two Defensive Player of the Year awards, and five All-Defensive 1st Team selections on his resume.

-When he first won the Defensive Player of the Year Award, in 1993-94, he was the first non-American to do so.
+When he first won the Defensive Player of the Year Award, in 1993-94, Olajuwon made history in the process by becoming the first international player to achieve this incredible feat.

 10. Shaquille O’Neal